cereebro/cereebro/README.md

 ## Mission statement

-The goal of project cereebro is to document automatically application dependencies.
+The goal of project cereebro is to automate the documentation of applications' dependencies in a distributed system.

 ## Why